linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 The default preview copy is **Don't let your dreams be dreams**, and is displayed in English.

 1. Enter texts in the font preview input box at the bottom of the Font Manager interface.
-2. Set the font size by dragging the control bar horizontally.
+2. Set the font size by dragging the scroll bar horizontally.
 3. View the display effect in the font set list.

    > ![notes](icon/notes.svg) Notes: Drag the scroll bar to the left to reduce the font size, and drag it to the right to enlarge the font size.
 The font size ranges from 6px to 60px.